 Commercially-made garlic-infused oils can be purchased online, as well as in a growing number of US grocery stores.
 Some favorites include:

-- FODY Foods Extra Virgin Olive Oil with Shallots (certified low FODMAP)
+- Fody Foods Shallot-Infused Olive Oil (certified low FODMAP)

 - Garlic Gold Garlic-Infused Olive Oil